Scuba diving in Cancun, Mexico – the waters that offer it all

 Many Cancun scuba diving packages will include a visit to one of the Yucatan Peninsula’s amazing cenotes.
 These water-filled sinkholes offer you a simply extraordinary experience.
 Don’t visit the local area without swimming in one.
 If you are in the area, Cenote Chikin Ha is a great option.
 It offers a welcoming dive without the need for cave diving qualifications.
-Though if you haven’t been diving much recently or you’re not entirely sure you’re confident enough to try out swimming underground – even in this very open cavern – it’s probably worth going on an ocean dive first.
-When you do make it into the water here, watch out for the stunning light show.
+If you haven’t been diving much recently, or you’re not confident enough to to dive in a cave – even in this very open cavern – it’s probably best to go on an ocean dive first.
+When you do make it into the water here, get ready for an amazing light show.

 Cenote Tajma Ha

 Located conveniently close to the hotel zone where many visitors stay, Tajma Ha is a classic cenote.
-It offers glorious lighting effects and wondrous geology in the form of stalactites.
-Originally known locally as the “Taj Mahal” because of the beauty of its decorative interior, the name eventually became Tajma Ha over time as the word “ha” means water in Mayan.
-Much like Cenote Chikin Ha, you can dive here with only open water dive certification.
-But if you’ve been away from diving for a while or you haven’t dived in a cave before, a refresher dive in actual open water is recommended first.
+It offers glorious lighting effects and wondrous geology in the form of stalactites. Кnown locally as the “Taj Mahal” because of the beauty of its decorative interior, the name eventually became Tajma Ha as the word ‘Ha’ means ‘water’ in the Mayan language.
+Much like Cenote Chikin Ha, you can dive here with only your open water dive certification.
+But if you’ve been away from diving for a while or if you haven’t dived in a cave before, an initial refresher dive in open water is recommended.